 In the beginning, there were only 50 persons in the University, professors and students.
-Until the end of the Former Han period, majors and students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the gloss book Erya 爾雅.
-At that time there were already 3,000 students enrolled at the University.
+Until the end of the Former Han period, majors and students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the glossary Erya 爾雅.
+In the late Former Han period, there were already 3,000 students enrolled at the University.
 The usurper Wang Mang 王莽 (r.
-8-23 CE) used Confucian experts to bolster his government and therefore founded two different schools, the Biyong 辟雍 and the Mingtang 明堂 Academies located south of the city walls.
+8-23 CE) used Confucian experts to bolster his government and therefore founded two different schools, the Biyong 辟雍 and Mingtang 明堂 Academies located south of the city walls.
 These institutions were able to house 10,000 students.
 Until that time it was very common that the emperors chose professors of the National University to be appointed to high state offices.

 When Emperor Guangwu 漢光武帝 (r.
 25-57 CE) founded the Later Han dynasty 後漢 (25-220 CE) he moved the capital from Chang'an to Luoyang 洛陽 (modern Luoyang, Henan) and established the National University the Kaiyang Gate 開陽門.
 In 126 CE the buildings of the University were considerably enlarged so that 30,000 students (taixuesheng 太學生 or shengyuan 生員) were able to enroll.
 In 175 the orthodox version of the Confucian Classics was cut into stone slabs that were erected on the compound of the University.
 These were the Xiping Stone Classics 熹平石經 that served as the original for copies to be spread throughout the empire.

-Although professors and students of the National University were to study the Classics and to remain philosophers, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 who crititiced the administration of the metropolitan commandant (sili xiaowei 司隸校尉) Bao Xuan 鮑宣, or Chen Fan 陳蕃 and Li Ying 李膺 who fought against the eunuch clique, a struggle that ended in the prohibition of court factions (danggu 黨錮) consisting of state officials and scholars of the University.
+Although professors and students of the National University were to study the Classics and to remain philosophers, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 (d.
+13 BCE) who criticised the administration of the metropolitan commandant (sili xiaowei 司隸校尉) Bao Xuan 鮑宣 (30 BCE-3 CE), or Chen Fan 陳蕃 (d.
+168 CE) and Li Ying 李膺 (110-168 CE) who fought against the eunuch clique, a struggle that ended in the prohibition of court factions (danggu 黨錮) consisting of state officials and scholars of the University.
 The eunuchs had arrested more than 1,000 students and professors.

 The National University ceased to exist after the demise of the Song dynasty, but the term taixue continued to be used as a synonym for the Guozijian until the end of imperial China in 1911.
-The term taixue (daxue 大學) was from 1898 on used for the newly founded modern universities.
+The term taixue (with the spelling daxue 大學) was from 1898 on used for the newly founded modern universities.